 Without mentioning spoilers, I would like to assure the readers that there would be a satisfactory solution at the end of the book.
 There is also a simple lesson that children can apply in their daily lives as they encounter problems that seem too big for them to solve.

 Hi, I'm Joyce!
-I review Catholic, Fantasy, Romance, Memoirs, Mystery and Children's Books.
-I review freelance and also do book reviews from other book clubs.
-I am also a novelist, poet, and author of several books.
+I review Children's Books as well as Christian, Fantasy, Romance, Memoirs, and Mystery Books.
+I do freelance as well as book club reviews.
+I'm also a novelist, poet, and self-help author.
 My inspirational blog is definitely a place to share reviews from a similar genre.